Mehmed VI: Early life

 In his youth he collected pistols and carried one on him throughout his life.
 He enjoyed skeet shooting and was a good shot.
 His closest friend was Şehzade Abdul Mejid (later proclaimed as Caliph Abdul Mejid II), the son of his uncle, Sultan Abdul Aziz.
 They went on hunting trips together in the forests beyond the Bosphorus.
-Their bond was later tied by marriage when Vahdeddin's daughter Sabiha married Abdul Mejid's son Ömer Faruk -the two fell in love before lobbying their parents for an unprecedented cousin marriage within the Ottoman family.
-Their friendship went against the prevailing Mejidian–Azizian feud.
-Abdul Aziz's children believed their father was murdered following the 1876 coup d'état, and were suspicious Abdul Mejid I's children orchestrated it.
+Their bond was later tied by marriage when Vahdeddin's daughter Sabiha married Abdul Mejid's son Ömer Faruk – the two fell in love before lobbying their parents for an unprecedented cousin marriage within the Ottoman family.
+Their friendship went against the prevailing Mejidian–Azizian feud: Abdul Aziz's children believed their father was murdered following the 1876 coup d'état, and were suspicious Abdul Mejid I's children orchestrated it.
 (Note: The Mejidian branch of the royal family ruled the empire until its end for the next 47 years through the reigns of Murad V, Abdul Hamid II, Mehmed V, and then Mehmed VI.
 This also fueled resentment of Abdul Aziz' children.)
 In the years to come however, the two cousins had an intense falling out over the politics of the Turkish War of Independence, reactivating the feud between their respective branches.

 During the 33-year reign of Abdul Hamid II, Vahdeddin was considered to be the Sultan's closest half-brother.
-He gave him an allowance to supplement the money he received from the state, and gifted him his own mansion in Çengelköy which bore his name: the Vahdettin Pavilion.
+He gave him an allowance to supplement the money he received from the state, and his own mansion in Çengelköy, designed by the architect Alexandre Vallaury, which bore his name: the Vahdettin Pavilion.
 Vahdeddin built another house next to it on the estate for his adoptive mother Şâyeste.
 Sabiha explained her father's uncommonly close relationship with Abdul Hamid due to his distaste towards family intrigues, something in common with Abdul Hamid's personal paranoia.
 When he ascended to the throne, this closeness greatly influenced his political attitudes, such as his intense dislike of the Young Turks and the Committee of Union and Progress (CUP), his sympathy for the British, and a wait-and-see policy to political problems.